 New York Institute of Technology has developed a Master of Business Administration (M.B.A.) program that allows College of Osteopathic Medicine students the opportunity to complete an online M.B.A. degree program, offered by the School of Management, while pursuing their D.O. degree.
-Enrollment in this Concurrent Degree Program is contingent upon College of Osteopathic Medicine approval.
-The online M.B.A. degree program enhances the graduate's efficiency and skills as a clinician by equipping him/her for the business side of medicine.
-The student learns to effectively manage resources, including time, money, equipment, and personnel, and becomes prepared to cope with practice management, HMOs, and the administration of academic healthcare centers, hospitals, and clinical departments.
-The online M.B.A. curricular program culminates in nine elective credits relating to healthcare management and a 3-credit capstone course.
+Enrollment in this concurrent degree program is contingent upon College of Osteopathic Medicine approval.

+The online M.B.A. degree program enhances the graduate's efficiency and skills as a clinician by equipping them for the business side of medicine.
+Students learn to effectively manage resources such as time, money, equipment, and personnel, and prepare to cope with practice management, HMOs, and the administration of academic healthcare centers, hospitals, and clinical departments.
+The curriculum is contextualized for health care management and consists of nine credits of waivable program core, 21 credits of non-waivable program core, six credits of electives, and a three-credit capstone course.